mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

-For resolving the DC state estimation problem and obtaining bus voltage angles, utilize the following function:
+To obtain bus voltage angles and solve the DC state estimation problem, users can use the wrapper function:
 * [`solve!`](@ref solve!(::PowerSystem, ::DCStateEstimation{LinearWLS{Normal}})).

-After obtaining the solution for DC state estimation, JuliaGrid offers a post-processing analysis function to compute active powers associated with buses and branches:
+After solving the DC state estimation, JuliaGrid provides function for computing powers:
 * [`power!`](@ref power!(::PowerSystem, ::DCStateEstimation)).

-Additionally, specialized functions are available for calculating specific types of [powers](@ref DCPowerAnalysisAPI) for individual buses or branches.

----

-Alternatively, instead of using functions responsible for solving state estimation and computing powers, users can utilize the wrapper function:
+Alternatively, instead of using functions responsible for solving state estimation and computing powers, users can use the wrapper function:
 * [`stateEstimation!`](@ref stateEstimation!(::PowerSystem, ::DCStateEstimation{LinearWLS{T}}) where T <: Union{Normal, Orthogonal}).

+Users can also access specialized functions for computing specific types of [powers](@ref DCPowerAnalysisAPI) for individual buses, branches, or generators within the power system.

 ---

-After executing the function [`solve!`](@ref solve!(::PowerSystem, ::DCStateEstimation{LinearWLS{Normal}})), where the user employs the WLS method, the user has the ability to check if the measurement set contains outliers throughout bad data analysis and remove those measurements using:
+After obtaining the bus voltage angles, when the user employs the WLS model, they can check if the measurement set contains outliers through bad data analysis and remove those measurements using:
 * [`residualTest!`](@ref residualTest!).

 ---